 Ship captains are not authorized to perform marriage ceremonies in New York State.
 A ship must be docked if a certified official is performing a ceremony on a boat.

 A certified copy of the marriage record may be obtained from the Town Clerk's Office.
 You may apply for a Marriage Transcript in person, by mail or by fax.
-Payment may be made by check or money orders payable to Sylvia A. Cabana, Town Clerk or by credit card.
+Payment may be made by check or money orders payable to Kate Murray, Town Clerk or by credit card.
 Please click here to view the procedure for requesting a Marriage Transcript.